DHTMLX/docs-todolist/docs/guides/initialization.md

 # Initialization

-To create or, in other words, to display To Do List on the page, you need to take the following steps:
+To display To Do List on the page, follow these steps:

 1\.
 [Include the To Do List source files on a page](#include-source-files)